2 dead in Bartlett rollover crash ID'd

 BARTLETT, Ill.
 (WLS) --Two victims of a rollover crash in west suburban Bartlett have been identified, authorities said Monday.

-The Cook County Medical Examiner's Office identified 31-year-old Latasha Lawson and 25-year-old Darion Garner as the two people killed in Sunday's crash.
+The Cook County Medical Examiner's Office identified 31-year-old Natasha Lawson and 25-year-old Darion Garner as the two people killed in Sunday's crash.

 Police said Garner was driving westbound on Lake Street near Route 59 with six passengers when he lost control of the car, causing it to roll over.
 The Ford Escape left the road and struck a chain-link fence and a ComEd utility pole, police said.